esper-io/dev-docs/docs/home/console.md

 ### Daily Reports

 Esper automatically generates a daily report for your fleet.
 The **Reports** section lists the available **Daily Reports**, with the most recent reports being at the top of the list.
-To view a Daily Report, click on the **View** icon in line with its listing or click on Daily Reports under Report type.
+To view a Daily Report, click on the **View** icon in line with its listing or click on **Daily Reports** under **Report type**.
 To download a Daily Report in a CSV file format, click the **Download** icon in line with its listing.

 ![Report](./assets/NewConsole/DailyReports.png)

 The Daily Report lists the following information:

-   Number of Registered devices, e.g. devices provisioned on your endpoint Peak number of active devices
+   - Number of Registered devices, e.g. devices provisioned on your endpoint
+   - Peak number of active devices
-   Number of newly provisioning devices, e.g. within the last 3 days
+   - Number of newly provisioning devices, e.g. within the last 3 days

 For each group, it also lists:

-   Number of Registered devices
+   - Number of Registered devices
-   Number of Active devices
+   - Number of Active devices
-   Number of Inactive devices
+   - Number of Inactive devices
-   Newly provisioned devices
+   - Newly provisioned devices

 Clicking > next to one of the groups will give you additional detail about the devices in that group:

 ![Report](./assets/NewConsole/ReportDetails.png)

-This view lists the following details per device - Device name
+This view lists the following details per device:

+   - Device name
-   Serial number
+   - Serial number
-   Status
+   - Status
-   Registered on
+   - Registered on
-   Location as of the report date
+   - Location as of the report date
-   Whether or not the device has recently changed location Brand
+   - Whether or not the device has recently changed location
+   - Brand
-   Model
+   - Model
-   Any tags assigned to the device
+   - Any tags assigned to the device

 This information can also be downloaded as a .pdf file, an Excel spreadsheet, or a .csv file by clicking **Download** and selecting a file format from the dropdown menu.